torquebox/torquebox.org/news/2014-12-05-torquebox-4-0-0-alpha1-released.md

 can see, TorqueBox 4 leads the pack and Passenger 5 brings up the rear.

-We love friendly competition amongst other web servers and encourage everyone to continue to push the boundaries of Ruby web server performance.
+We love friendly competition among other web servers and encourage everyone to continue to push the boundaries of Ruby web server performance.
 But, we also believe it's just as important to be open and forthcoming with what is actually being benchmarked and not make